Home » Costa Brava » 10 things to do in Girona to discover the city like a local

 Explore the Jewish Quarter (El Call)

 Located in the heart of the old walled city, El Call is where the Jews established in Girona.
-Stroll through its charming streets and feel the splendour of this Jewish Quarter; it’s one of the best-preserved in the world.
+This splendorous Jewish Quarter is one of the best preserved in the world.
+It’s also bustling with shops, restaurants, and cafeterias.

 🖼 Looking for a souvenir in Girona?

-In the Jewish Quarter, there is one of the nicest souvenir shops of the city: Recorda-te’n souvenirs.
-They have original and lovely of the city and the guy that runs the shop is super friendly!
+In the Jewish Quarter, you’ll find one of the nicest souvenir shops in the city: Recorda-te’n souvenirs.
+They have original and lovely souvenirs of the city made locally in Catalonia, such as figures, posters, and shirts.
+Also, the guy who runs the shop is super friendly!

 Feel like you’re in a GoT scene at the Girona Cathedral